Eight Meals that Changed the World

 Join us for a mouth-watering journey through history over the course of eight lectures.
 During each lecture, I will share some historically inspired recipes for you to try at home!
 You’re invited to share your experience of “cooking in history” below and we’ll save time during each Friday course to chat about your creations.

-Historical Recipes of the Week: Aztec Corn Salad and Guacamole
+Historical Recipes of the Week: Sweet Jell-O Molded Salad

 Previous Recipes: